katiana22/latent-deeponet/README.md

 ## Contents

+Each folder contains the following codes adjusted for each application:

 * ```AE.py``` - Contains all AE classes and code to train Autoencoders

 * ```DON.py``` - Containts all DON classes and code to train latent DeepONet